Table of Contents

 iWatermark is not just an app but also an ‘Extension‘ which can be used within the iOS Photos app as well as other apps.
 This means you can now quickly have access to the watermarking abilities not just in iWartermark+ but also within other apps, this can be very useful.

 2. Then select (highlight or checkmark) a watermark or watermarks.
-Or, optionally, create a new one by importing or from the 11 watermark types, hit ‘Done’
+Or, optionally, create a new one from the 12 watermark types, hit ‘Done’

 3. Save or share your watermarked photo to the Camera Album (this puts it in the Camera Album and also the iWatermark+ Album), Email, Facebook, Twitter, LinkedIn, Pinterest, Buffer, or Evernote, etc.